Hexilee/tifs/README.md

-# tifs
+# TiFS

-A distributed file system based on tikv
+A distributed file system based on TiKV.

 ## Run